Find Free Snohomish County Public Records: Arrest, Probation & More

 Fees are $25 per copy, plus an identity verification record of $15 and a postage and handling fee of $2 for mailed-in requests.

 To request a certificate of birth, authorized individuals must be able to provide their government-issued identification as well as official documents proving their relationship to the registrant.
-They can use the Birth Certificate Order form for the request.
+They can use the Birth Certificate Order Form for the request.

 Requests should be mailed to: